albert-plants/konjac/README.md

 - What happens after?
   - Store the corm either in the dry soil or in a cool dry place for next season.
 It will start growing once the weather warms up.
   - Use a pot roughly 3x the width of the corm to allow room for roots and growth.
+  - Large corms will produce more little ones.